 There are many questions to take into account when you are deciding where to publish a form:

-- Is the form based on a folder solution, or is it a mail message form that is designed to be sent to recipients?
+- Is the form based on a folder solution, or is it an e-mail message form that is designed to be sent to recipients?

 - Are you using an Exchange Server-based computer?
 If you are using an Exchange Server-based computer, is it possible to publish the form to the Organizational Forms Library, or has your organization placed restrictions on what types of forms can be stored there?

-- How many people will need access to it?
+- How many people need access to the form?

-- Will it be updated often, making it important to only have one copy of the form deployed centrally?
+- Will the form be updated often, making it important to have only one copy of the form deployed centrally?

-- Does it need to be available offline?
+- Does the form need to be available offline?

 - If this is an e-mail message form, will it be used only inside the organization, or will it be sent to other recipients outside of the organization?